Fibre Federal Credit Union supports hospitals, colleges through Communities First Program

-PeaceHealth St. John Medical Center’s Food Farmacy Program is a 2022 beneficiary of Fibre Federal Credit Union’s Communities First Program.
-The FFP helps fight food insecurities for patients by offering meal support after discharge, dietary education and counseling and connections to food access stability through community resources, according to a press release from the credit union.
+Lower Columbia College’s new Vocational Building Equipment Fund is a 2022 beneficiary of Fibre Federal Credit Union’s Communities First Program.
+The building will be used by students pursuing careers in information technology, machine trades, welding and manufacturing, as well as students enrolled in transitional studies, according to a press release from the credit union.

 The credit union is continuing the multi-year sponsorship for selected community colleges and hospitals within the 11 Washington and Oregon counties it serves, according to the press release.